MinnowBoard-org/website/pages/privacy-policy/privacy-policy.md

 and similar laws around the world where applicable to MinnowBoard.org Services.
 We do not knowingly collect personal information from children without proper parental consent.
-If you believe that we may have collected personal information from someone under the age of thirteen (13),or under the applicable age of consent in your country, without parental consent, please let us know and we will take appropriate measures to investigate and address the issue promptly.
+If you believe that we may have collected personal information from someone under the age of thirteen (13), or under the applicable age of consent in your country, without parental consent, please let us know and we will take appropriate measures to investigate and address the issue promptly.